The Essential Guide to Building Balanced Development Teams

 Junior developers will also frequently struggle with complex problems, pulling other developers away from their work to help out.

-Mid-level developers (typically with 2–5 years’ experience, remember, this is what many bay area job postings consider “senior”) will come up with working solutions to complex technical problems, but those solutions will tend to be complex themselves, and hard for other team members to understand, which also creates a drag on team productivity.
+Mid-level developers (typically with 2–5 years’ experience, remember, this is what many tech job postings consider “senior”) will come up with working solutions to complex technical problems, but those solutions will tend to be complex themselves, and hard for other team members to understand, which also creates a drag on team productivity.

 Skilled senior developers will often come up with deceptively simple solutions to complex problems and teach other developers how to do the same.